react-cosmos/react-cosmos/docs/getting-started/migration.md

 "plugins": ["react-cosmos-plugin-vite"]
 ```

-> The Vite plugin is still in its infancy.
-It works great but it likely needs to allow more customization.
-Please send feedback on [Discord](https://discord.gg/3X95VgfnW5) and help us refine it.

 ### Other breaking changes

 - `react-cosmos/fixture` exports moved to `react-cosmos/client` (eg. `import { useValue } from 'react-cosmos/client'`).